tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 test_target = [target_sents[i] for i in test_indices]
 ```

-PyTorch uses it's own format of data – Tensor.
+PyTorch uses its own format of data – Tensor.
 A Tensor is a multi-dimensional array of numbers with some type e.g. FloatTensor or LongTensor.
 Before we can use our training data, we need to convert it into tensors using previously defined word indices.
-Additionaly, we need to add special tokens SOS (start of sentence) and EOS (end of sentence) to each sentence.
+Additionally, we need to add special tokens SOS (start of a sentence) and EOS (end of a sentence) to each sentence.
 Also, all sentences should have the same length to make possible batch training, therefore we will extend them with token PAD if needed.